 It’s also possible that the thermocouple is wired backward.
 When the grill is meant to be heating up, the temperature will drop dramatically.
 You can even get a negative reading occasionally.

 Remove the controller before rewiring the thermocouple.
-Take a look at the connection’s symbols.
+Then, take a look at the connection’s symbols.
 The “+” and “-” symbols must be aligned with their corresponding symbols.

 Alternatively, you can follow the instructions specified in the section above labeled “Inspect the RTD Sensor.”
 If everything else fails, get in touch with Traeger right away.
 A faulty thermocouple can wreak havoc on your grilling experience.
 Using a pellet grill is pointless if you can’t get precise temperature readings.